 The Only Memorials

 There are few written accounts of either of these sites.
 In 1927, two simple plaques were placed in North Omaha to commemorate their existences.
 After being lost for almost 75 years, the Cabanne’s Post plaque resurfaced recently.
-Here is what they both look like.
+Both placed at the entrance to Hummel Park, the plaque for Fort Lisa says,

 You Might Like…